Is it headphone or headphones? We'll find out the correct usage of the terms headphone and headphones and when to use the terms correctly.

 It’s normally recommended to start with the basics and expand as you go.
-If your recordings start to take off, you can use the income from successful releases to purchase more equipment and improve your recording quality as time goes on.
+If your recordings start to take off, you can use the income from successful releases to purchase more equipment like a synthesizer if you want to create hip-hop music and improve your recording quality as time goes on.
 However you prefer to build your home recording studio, there are many aspects to consider when it comes to figuring out how much it may cost.

 There is no shortage of microphones on the market these days, and not all are created equal.
 You’ll also be forced to consider what type of microphone you want to use in your home recording studio; dynamic or condenser.
 Each offers their own range of pros and cons, and some work better with vocals while others work better with certain instruments.

-You might also find that you need multiple microphones, and in fact it’s not uncommon for both budget and professional studios to have a microphone specifically for vocals and a variety of others that match well with different instruments.
+You might also find that you need multiple microphones (or maybe even a microphone gain), and in fact it’s not uncommon for both budget and professional studios to have a microphone specifically for vocals and a variety of others that match well with different instruments.
 Deep tones of bass instruments, for example, may sound much better on condenser microphones while soprano vocals do better on dynamic.
 You’ll need to test the microphones to see which sound better to you, and provide the results you want from your own recordings.